vmtree/adapter/README.md

 # Chainlink VMT Adapter
-This repository contains external adapters that perform computations for Verifiable Merkle Trees.
-In the alpha release of VMTree, the external adapter sits alongside the Chainlink and Postgres Docker containers on a given host.
+This repository contains an external adapter that performs computations for Verifiable Merkle Trees.
+In the alpha release of VMTree, the external adapter's Docker container sits alongside the Chainlink and Postgres containers on a given host.

 ## Architecture
 ![Diagram](/images/diagram.png)